Key Takeaways

 Does Oklahoma require private employers to provide paid maternity leave?

 No. Oklahoma has no state law requiring private employers to provide paid maternity leave.
-Private sector employees must rely on employer-provided benefits, FMLA unpaid leave, and short-term disability policies.
+Private-sector employees must rely on employer-provided benefits, Family and Medical Leave Act unpaid leave where eligible, and short-term disability policies.

 Who qualifies for Oklahoma's paid maternity leave law?